Innovation Hub for Advanced Applied Materials

 Oversight Committee Members are expected to help mentor selected projects so that project milestones are met and to provide quarterly guidance.

 What is the proposal submission process?

-The proposal process is a three stage evaluation.
-The Oversight Committee will first review a short letter of intent after the submission deadline of March 31, 2017.
-Based on the LOI, the Committee will invite five page proposals that explain the technology and proposed path to commercialization.
-Based on a review of the full proposals the Committee will invite PIs to make a personal presentation in the final stage of the process.
+The proposal process is a two stage evalution.
+The Oversight Committee will review the 5 pages full proposals after the submission deadline date.
+Based on the review of the full proposals the Committee will invite PIs to make a personal presentation in the final stage of the process.
 After the personal presentation final project selections will be made.

 What are the selection criteria?

 A materials based solution to a commercial problem, a credible and actionable path to commercialization, protectable intellectual property, and the willingness of the PI to engage in commercialization activities.

 Proposal Submission is a two-stage process: